MaxHillebrand/PraxeologyOfPrivacy/Time.md

 # Time

-Time then, is experienced within every action.
-There is a clear differentiation in the timeline of "before" and "after" the act.
-Specifically there is a period before the action started, a point where the action begins, a period of production during the action, a point at which the action stops, and a period after the action.
+Time plays a crucial role in every human action, as it is experienced within every act.
+The timeline of an action is divided into five parts: the period before the action starts, the moment the action begins, the period of production, the moment when the action stops, and the period after the action.

-The period of production is separated into working time and maturing time.
-Working time is when labor energy is expanded, whereas maturing time is a required waiting time, without direct exposure of labor.
+The production period is further divided into working time and maturing time.
+Working time is the period during which labor energy is expended, while maturing time is a waiting time required without direct labor exposure.

-Memory of past actions and their results guide the current moment decision making.
-Previous successful application of means to achieve ends are positively remembered and attempted again.
-Whereas those strategies and means that lead to a failure are noted for their disutility.
-Also the capital goods acquired in the past are still relevant in the current moment decision making.
+The actor's memory of past actions and their results guides decision-making in the present.
+Successful applications of means to achieve ends are positively remembered and attempted again, while strategies and means that led to failure are noted for their disutility.

-Yet every act presupposes the imagination of future scenarios, with consideration of how the individual actor can causally influence these.
-Because of this plentiful human imagination of what might be, the future becomes uncertain.
-Out of all the possible dreams, which single one will manifest as actuality?

-Once the act is done, there is no turning it back, time has passed irreversibly.
-Time travel is not possible, neither going back in time and choosing a different action, nor going forward in time to see the actual result of potential actions.
+Every act also presupposes the imagination of future scenarios, with consideration of how the actor can causally influence them.
+Due to human imagination and the endless possibilities of the future, the future is uncertain.
+Once an action is done, it is irreversible, and time has passed irreversibly.
+There is no turning back time to choose a different action, nor is it possible to see the actual results of potential actions by traveling forward in time.
 This makes choices permanent, both the good and the bad ones.
-Time is thus a crucial component of the opportunity cost of action.
+Therefore, time is a crucial component of the opportunity cost of action.

-Furthermore, any individuals time is strictly limited in supply, a short span between birth and death.
-The number of actions is thus limited as well.
+Moreover, each individual has a strictly limited supply of time in their life, from birth to death.
+The number of actions an individual can take is limited.
 The number of anticipated future actions is thus decreasing with every passing moment of life.
+This realization highlights the importance of making the most of the limited time available, and therefore the necessity of making sound economic decisions.

 ---
 [[Time Preference]]